tapdata/tapdata-docs/docs/faq/data-pipeline.md

 ### Can index information be automatically synchronized?

 Data replication tasks do not automatically synchronize existing indexes of the source table by default.
 You can manually create indexes in the target database after the table structure synchronization is completed.
-Additionally, to improve data synchronization efficiency, Tapdata will create indexes in the target based on the source table's related keys/primary keys during operation.
+Additionally, to improve data synchronization efficiency, TapData will create indexes in the target based on the source table's related keys/primary keys during operation.

 ### Will resetting the task configuration clear the synchronized tables and data?